-- Division of the 2009 growth between urban and rural portions of the unincorporated County on a 67-33% ratio. - Continued allocation of both rural and urban permits without regard to project size.
+- Division of the 2010 growth between urban and rural portions of the unincorporated County on a 67-33% ratio. - Continued allocation of both rural and urban permits without regard to project size.

-This division represents staff's prediction of the probable demand.
+This division represents staff's prediction of the high end of probable demand.
 This division also implements the ordinance requirement of encouraging growth in urban areas and discouraging growth in the rural areas.